one2nc/hot-reload-inside-docker-examples/README.md

-The essential component is __mounting__ current directory from local machine to `app`(WORKDIR) directory inside Docker container.
-SpringBoot / Micronaut application by default comes with Maven / Gradle Wrappers, this would allow us to run the application within Docker container.
+The essential component is __mounting__ current directory from local machine to `app`(WORKDIR) directory inside the Docker container.
+SpringBoot / Micronaut application by default comes with Maven / Gradle Wrappers, this would allow us to run the application within the Docker container.

 ### Gradle / Maven Dependency Caching

-Mounting current directory into Docker container helps to have source code and the build tool within Docker container, but the source code within Docker is dependent on many external libraries(dependencies) which are not present in current directory.
+Mounting the current directory into the Docker container helps to have source code and the build tool within Docker container, but the source code within Docker is dependent on many external libraries(dependencies) that are not present in the current directory.

 There are two ways to solve this issue:

 - Mounting `.m2` / `.gradle` from Docker Host to Docker container.
 - Caching all the dependencies while building the Docker image

-Mounting root level directories is not an option to choose.
-But there are some other issue with Gradle caching, if you are mounting `.gradle` and running the application with Gradle build tool within Docker container, then docker acquires lock for gradle cache, that means we can't run any application with Gradle build in local machine until Docker container is stopped.
+Mounting root-level directories is not an option to choose.
+But there are some other issues with Gradle caching, if you are mounting `.gradle` and running the application with Gradle build tool within Docker container, then docker acquires the lock for Gradle cache, which means we can't run any application with Gradle build in the local machine until the Docker container is stopped.

-Caching all the dependencies while building Docker image is a good option during development phase.
+Caching all the dependencies while building a Docker image is a good option during the development phase.
-Since we are downloading all the dependencies image size would be larger(depends on dependencies).
+Since we are downloading all the dependencies image size would be larger(depends on the dependencies).

 ## Remote Debugging Using IntelliJIDEA